fcambus/rrda/README.md

 ## Running RRDA at boot time

+### Systemd unit file

+RRDA is bundled with a systemd unit file, see: `systemd/rrda.service`

+Copy the `systemd/rrda.service` file in `/etc/systemd/system` and the RRDA binary in `/usr/local/sbin`.

+To launch the daemon at startup, run:

+	systemctl enable rrda

 ### Debian init script

 RRDA is bundled with a Debian init script, see: `debian/rrda`